Toxins in Venus Bay pipis

 - Pipis bought from retail or wholesale sources including from aquaculture farms are safe to eat as they are regularly monitored for contaminants.

 - For further information call 136 186 or go to www.vfa.vic.gov.au.

 What is the issue?

-Sampling of pipis in the Venus Bay area has detected toxins, which that can cause Diarrhetic Shellfish Poisoning and also Paralytic Shellfish Poisoning in humans.
+Sampling of pipis in the Venus Bay area detected toxins in mid-2017, which can cause Diarrhetic Shellfish Poisoning and also Paralytic Shellfish Poisoning in humans.

 How has the government responded?

 A coordinated response between government agencies tested for toxin levels in the pipi population at Venus Bay and surrounding areas.
-Further testing has now identified further toxins of concern.
-Sampling will be repeated in order to understand how long this risk may continue.
+Subsequent testing has shown that pipis are now safe to eat.
+Sampling is currently being undertaken in order to monitor the status of naturally occurring shellfish biotoxins in pipis.